simonw/til/llms/gpt-oss-evals.md

 You'll need to install the model in LM Studio first - you can start by clicking the "Use Model in LM Studio" button on their [openai/gpt-oss-20b page](https://lmstudio.ai/models/openai/gpt-oss-20b).

 When you load the model make sure to increase the context length available to it - the default, 4096, is too short for some of the exercises.

+The above command runs 240 prompts and can take several hours.
+Add `--debug` to run just 5 prompts which is a lot faster.

 ## The options